UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

     bool res = fPointer(2,3);   //Type safety in action again!
 ```

 Note again that the compiler can check the data types are correct.
-More useful, we can pass it as a parameter to another function:
+More useful, we can pass it as a parameter to another function.
+Here is an example:

 ```C++
 bool sort(int *data, unsigned N, bool(*sortRule)(int,int) )